 Want all the details?
-Take a look at 12 things you should know about your Nest Thermostat.
+Here’s a look at 12 things you need to know about your Nest Thermostat.

 1. How to Reset a Nest Thermostat

-The first thing to know about resetting a Google Nest Thermostat is the difference between a restart and a reset.
+One of the first things to know about resetting a Google Nest Thermostat is that there's a difference between a restart and a reset.

-• Restart: A common feature in consumer electronics, including your phone or computer, restarting your Nest Thermostat turns it off before starting it right back up again.
-This maintains all your settings and is a step to take if your Nest is frozen or not connecting to Wi-Fi.
+• Restart: This process is similar across most electronics, including your phone or computer, restarting your Nest Thermostat turns it off before starting it right back up again.
+This preserves current settings and should be attempted if your Nest is frozen or not connecting to Wi-Fi.

 Once you have recorded your preferences, go to Settings, select Reset and press.
-You can choose from five options:
+You will be presented with five options:

-• Away: This kind of reset gets rid of any programming your Nest has picked up about how often you walk by, so that it can update the temperature on its own.
+• Away: This kind of reset erases all the information your Nest has learned about how often you walk by, so that it can update the temperature on its own.

-• All Settings: Self-explanatory, an All Settings reset strips away all your personal settings and learning.
+• All Settings: This reset removes all your personal settings and learning.

 2. How to Connect Nest Thermostat to Wi-Fi

-Connecting to Wi-Fi is important to getting the most out of your Nest.
+Connecting to Wi-Fi is important for making the most of your Nest's features.

 To connect your Nest to the internet:

-• Open the Quick View menu by turning the thermostat ring.
+• Access the Quick View menu.
+This is done by turning the thermostat's outer ring.

-• Find the Settings icon.
+• Locate the Settings icon.

 • Choose Network.

-3. Does a Nest Thermostat Have a Battery and How Long Does It Last?
+3. Does a Nest Thermostat Use a Battery and How Long Does It Last?

 4. Shutting Off a Nest Thermostat

-To find Off mode on the thermostat:
+To choose Off mode on the thermostat:

 • Hold the touch bar until the display reads “Turn Off” and then slide the bar to highlight Turn Off, and then touch the bar to select.